 The problem?
 Our blog feed was running from the top page — a big no-no in the SEO world.
 Search engine optimization can mean the difference between ranking and instant death upon the event of your new website launch.

-So we forgot the revitalagency.com/blog/… and the default setting of our webpages were missing the “blog” subfolder.
+So we forgot the oyova.com/blog/… and the default setting of our webpages was missing the “blog” subfolder.
 What would be the consequences of trying to fix all of the blog posts with the new subfolder after the pages were already published?
 We had more than half a decade of SEO behind us (one does not simply rank on the top page of Google).
 Now, if we were forced to make a change, would this kill our SEO or slow down the speed of our site?

 Let’s start with the initial problem.